-UNIX® is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company Limited.
+Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
 Windows® is a registered trademark of Microsoft Corporation in the United States and other countries.

-$\textit{Oracle} \circledast, \textit{Javascript}^{\texttt{TM}} \textit{ and } \textit{Java}^{\texttt{TM}} \textit{ are registered trademarks of Oracle and/or its affiliates.}$ macOS® and OS X® (operating system software) are trademarks of Apple Inc., registered in the U.S. and other countries.
+$macOS^{@}$ and $OS X^{@}$ (operating system software) are trademarks of Apple Inc., registered in the U.S. and other countries.

 All other trademarks and copyrights are acknowledged.